-There was one thing I noticed while explaining to someone who had just joined the company, and that was the fact that Mogic changes the way it is built depending on the characteristics of the service or product.
+When I was explaining this to someone who had just joined the company, I realized something, and that was the fact that Mogic changes the way it creates its services and products according to their characteristics.

-I didn't notice it because I was proceeding without thinking, but I realized that they didn't dare to make it a standard flow.
+I didn't realize it because I was proceeding casually, but I didn't dare to make it a standard flow.

-In some projects, the producer decides on the functional requirements, but the screen design of the management tools and so on is all engineer-led.
+In one project, the producer decides the functional requirements, but the screen design of management tools, etc., is entirely led by the engineer.

-The customization of LearnO (e-learning) for a project was led by the designer from the design concept.
+The customization of LearnO (e-learning) for a project was designer-driven from the design concept.

-A client's service was led by the sales side's requirements definition.
+A client's service is led by requirements definition on the sales side.

-For the second version of our upcoming portfolio, we spent more than 8 months discussing the concept and design taste, and then the designer led the design process from a list of functions without a screen blueprint.
+The second version of the portfolio to be released in the near future will be designed by a designer who, after spending more than 8 months discussing the concept and design taste, will start from the list of functions without a screen blueprint.

 Why is this happening?